 Testicular Atrophy: Everything You Need to Know

 Though not talked about much, testicular atrophy is a real problem that many men face and which is often ignored.
 It is the shrinking of one or both testicles that might sound alarming, but it is more common than you think.
 Whether it is due to hormones, infections, or lifestyle habits, knowing the signs and getting timely help can make a big difference.
-Let’s walk through the details of testicular atrophy and know why it happens, its diagnosis and the treatment options you have.

 What is Testicular Atrophy?

-• This leads to their reduced ability of sperm and testosterone production which leads to fertility challenges along with hormonal imbalances in men.
+This leads to their reduced ability of sperm and testosterone production which leads to fertility challenges along with hormonal imbalances in men.

-• The condition usually develops because of testicular trauma, infections, hormonal disorders, ageing etc. It sometimes ends in permanent damage when proper treatment is not taken especially in those cases where atrophy is irreversible.
+Depending on its cause, this condition may emerge slowly or unexpectedly.
+It usually develops because of testicular trauma, infections, hormonal disorders, ageing, etc. It can result in permanent damage when proper treatment is not provided, especially when atrophy is irreversible.

 Causes of Testicular Atrophy